AlexanderBertrandLab/DASF_toolbox/prob_QCQP/README.md

 | `gc1` | Scalar | Global constant |
 | `gc2` | Scalar | Global constant |

-`qcqp_eval:`  Evaluate the QCQP objective function.
+`qcqp_eval.m:`  Evaluate the QCQP objective function.

 `run_qcqp.m:` Script to run the DSFO algorithm to solve the QCQP in a randomly generated network.